spring-projects/spring-framework/README.md

 ## Build from Source

-See the [Build from Source](https://github.com/spring-projects/spring-framework/wiki/Build-from-Source) Wikipedia page and the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+See the [Build from Source](https://github.com/spring-projects/spring-framework/wiki/Build-from-Source) Wiki page and the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Stay in Touch